Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 SRE turns reliability into an engineering process

-SLOs, error budgets, on-call rotations, postmortems, and runbooks create a managed operating model instead of constant firefighting.
+SLOs, error budgets, on-call rotations, postmortems, and runbooks make reliability a repeatable process with clear rules, instead of late-night firefighting and on-call heroics.

 Operational maturity speeds up change delivery